On the convergence of the variational quantum eigensolver and quantum optimal control

 where \(\arctan(\vec{\phi})\) is to be understood as element-wise application of the \(\arctan\) function.

-\end{definition} We refer to this family of ansätze as the \emph{composite ansätze}, as they are composed of two different components \(V\) and \(W\).
+\end{proposition} We refer to this family of ansätze as the \emph{composite ansätze}, as they are composed of two different components \(V\) and \(W\).
 The order of \(V\) and \(W\) can be interchanged, but we will only prove local surjectivity for this particular ordering.

 In the context of quantum optimal control, a composite ansatz can be for example be realized by a control system with access to an orthonormal basis of the Lie algebra as controls.
 The pulse should be split into two parts.
 The first part should be restricted such that the pulse area remains smaller than \(R\) on each component.
-The second part can be any control sequence that corresponds to a fully controllable system and that achieves reachability of any target, i.e., for a sufficiently long evolution time and unconstrained control fields it should be able to reach any unitary \cite{jurdjevic_control_1972}.
-If the interactions necessary for each of the exponentials in the composite ansatz (e.g., arbitrary Pauli strings) are not natively supported by the hardware, one can approximate them through Trotterization \cite{dalessandro_general_2009}.
+The second part can be any control sequence that corresponds to a controllable system, i.e., for a sufficiently long evolution time and unconstrained control fields it should be able to reach any unitary \cite{jurdjevic_control_1972}.
+We are aware that the interactions necessary for each of the exponentials in the composite ansatz (e.g., arbitrary Pauli strings) are typically not natively supported by the hardware.
+They could be approximated through Trotterization \cite{dalessandro_general_2009}.
 If and how this composite ansatz can be applied to more generic control systems is left for future study.

 It remains to find a suitable value for the radius \(R\) such that the singular points of \(V\) lie outside the open ball.